Basic Lesson Plan For Optimising Your Online Lesson on ClassDo

 f) Watch a YouTube Video

-Click on the thumbnail of the previously saved YouTube video to play it and watch it together in the room.
+Click on the tab with the YouTube video to play it and watch it together in the room.

 g) Share a Website/ Application

 Turn on screen share to read or teach from another webpage, or a Word/ Excel/ Powerpoint/ PDF file on your computer.
-What you do on your screen can be seen on theirs.
+For your privacy, you can share only the relevant browser tab/application Window, not your whole screen.

 h) Give a Student Demonstration

-If you wish to let students do their work on hardcopy (e.g. if the student's touchscreen is inadequate/ you wish to let students practice writing down the workings), have them turn on the visualiser so that you can see what they are doing on paper.
+If you wish to let students do their work on hardcopy (e.g. if the student's touchscreen is inadequate/ you wish to let students practice writing down the workings), switch to Collaboration Sync mode and have them turn on the visualiser with their mobile phones by scanning the QR code so that you can see what they are doing on paper.
+Make sure to you approve your students’ visualiser when the requests boxes pop up.
+Note that visualiser cannot work if the student’s video is off.

-Check the effectiveness of the lesson by launching a checkpoint quiz.
+Check the effectiveness of the lesson by calling out and launching the quiz that you had previously prepared.
 If you notice a certain area is difficult for your students during the lesson itself, you can also make a quick poll in a few minutes to check their understanding of it at the end of the lesson.

 After the Lesson